tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 * **Will you charge a specific amount?**: select the payment amount of the coupon.
 If you select _No_, your client decides the value to pay at the payment office.
 The default value is _No_.

 * **Payment deadline**: decide whether the payment coupon expires in a given date.
-The date specified is fixed, tt is not supported to provide a specific day of the month or other custom configuration.
+The date specified is fixed, it is not supported to provide a specific day of the month or other custom configuration.
 If you select _No_, the coupon will not have a due date.
 The default value is _No_.

 * **Do you want to define the payment reference?**: if you select _Yes_ you need to provide the payment references for the coupon.
 Otherwise, PayU defines and sets an automatic reference.
 The default value is _No_.

-## Sharing the Payment request
+## Sharing the Payment coupon
 After you have configured the Payment coupons, decide how you want to deliver them to your client.<br>You have available the following options:

 ### Send via e-mail
 This option lets you send the Payment coupon via e-mail.
-The clients receive the e-mail and print the coupon to let them pay in cash in the available offices
+The clients receive the e-mail and print the coupon to let them pay in cash in the available offices.

 ![PrintScreen](/assets/PaymentCoupons/PaymentCoupons_02.png)